NXT TV preview: Gold Rush night two with four title matches - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches and events were taped for Tuesday’s edition of the NXT television show.
+The following matches and events were taped for tonight’s edition of the NXT television show.

 -John Cena names the entrants for the Iron Survivor Challenge matches